-- 1. The Environmental Commission recommends that the proposed lights should be pointed downwards, shielded from the sides, and as low in elevation and intensity as possible, in keeping with Montgomery's Dark Skies policy.
-Please be aware that overly bright lights can cause glare and temporarily blind people, reducing visibility; and any lighting may interfere with nocturnal pollinators, fireflies, bats, and migrating birds. - 2.
-Yellow light bulbs, which are the least disorienting to wildlife, should be used. - 3.
-The lights should be turned off as early as possible in the evening, and the applicant might consider special protocols, such as early closing, or brief shut-offs during spring and fall migration.. - 4.
-There is a Model Lighting Ordinance jointly developed by the Illuminating Engineering Society and the International Dark Sky Association that provides guidance on developing a lighting plan that will meet the applicant's needs and protect the wildlife that provides us with so vital many ecosystem services, including pollination and pest control.
+1. The Environmental Commission recommends that the proposed lights should be pointed downwards, shielded from the sides, and as low in elevation and intensity as possible, in keeping with Montgomery's Dark Skies policy.
+Please be aware that overly bright lights can cause glare and temporarily blind people, reducing visibility; and any lighting at all may interfere with nocturnal pollinators, fireflies, bats, and migrating birds.
+Yellow light bulbs, which are the least disorienting to wildlife, should be used.
+The lights should be turned off as early as possible in the evening, or they could be set on a motion detector, and the applicant might consider special protocols, such as early closing, or brief shut-offs during spring and fall migration.

+2. There is a Model Lighting Ordinance jointly developed by the Illuminating Engineering Society and the International Dark Sky Association that provides guidance on developing a lighting plan that will meet the applicant's needs and protect the wildlife that provides us with so vital many ecosystem services, including pollination and pest control.
 The Environmental Commission requests that your design follow those guidelines.
 The International Dark Sky Association provides a lot of information on the least harmful yellow lights and on other issues in their website.